sheggi/win-service-php-cgi/README.md

 The first thing that's needed is the WinSW binary from https://github.com/kohsuke/winsw/releases The "winsw-{VERSION}-bin.exe" needs to be saved to the folder containing php-cgi.exe, and needs to be renamed "php-cgi-service.exe"

+### Copy files and create log folder

+Copy xml file `php-cgi-service.xml` and `php-cgi-stop.bat` into the same folder as php-cgi.exe and php-cgi-service.exe are.

+Create `logs` folder where you want to log the service output.

 ### Update settings

-Copy xml file `php-cgi-service.xml` into the same folder as php-cgi.exe and php-cgi-service.exe are.

-Fit `C:\PATH\TO`, `PORT`... as needed.
+Fit `C:\PATH\TO` and `PORT`... as needed.

-Add log folder.

 ```
 <service>